scouten/ericscouten.dev/content/2025/iiw40/index.md

 What's the smallest possible shortcode that could serve as a pointer to more detailed signature/credential information?

 Decentralized method for storing signature using shortcode embedded in plain text.

+## Session 11B: ~~Phone Home~~

+Discussion about privacy implication of varying SSI technologies.
+Emphasis on potential selective use of server-retrieval mode in mDL.

+_(Notes to follow.)_

+## Session 15I: LinkedCreds
+_Dmitri Zagadulin and Phillip Long, LinkedCreds_

+Work sponsored by US Chamber of Commerce with interest in democratizing access to and presentation of various skills credentials.

+50% of US workers have no documentable credentials.

+How to make self-asserted skills have at least a little bit more credible than hearsay?

+Credentials are generated via two workflows:

+1. Self-issued credential
+2. Recommender (who concurs that original subject has claimed skill?)

+Thesis: "We can make VCs more interesting by adding evidence of reputation."

+Visible now (for some months, at least, depending on funding) at [LinkedCreds](https://linkedcreds.allskillscount.org).

+This project pairs really well with first-person credential project.